jaegeun1393/PYTHON_CRAWLING/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to developing the math quiz application.
-While developing the application, I was thinkning about the way of perform this website on both mobile OS.
-Register the application needs to pay the fee on both side.
-Therefore, I decide to make it web application is because the program can run on both ios and android OS.
-Math problems are from the open source math quiz website.
-I collected them by using the beautiful soup and sort data in json file so I can easily load them to the website.
+This project aims to develop the math quiz application.
+While developing the application, I was thinking about the way to perform this website on both mobile OS.
+Register the application needs to pay the fee on both sides.
+Therefore, I decide to make it a web application is because the program can run on both ios and android OS.
+Math problems are from the open-source math quiz website.
+I collected them by using the beautiful soup and sort data in JSON file so I can easily load them to the website.

 <p align="right">(<a href="#top">back to top</a>)</p>